rrbit-org/lib-rrbit/README.md

 ## About
-lib-rrbit aims to ease your transition to immutable collections, by letting you decide the API for you needs, while handling all the bit-fiddling and dark magic persistence algorithms behind the scenes.
+lib-rrbit aims to ease your transition to immutable collections, by letting you decide the API for you needs, while handling all the bit-fiddling and dark magic of persistence algorithms behind the scenes.
 A typical well rounded List class can be quickly put together in less than 300 LOC, while adding around 10k(unminified) to your project.